Groomer Humor Contributions to PetGroomer.com:

 - Your kids have groomer Barbie and every other pet grooming-related toy known to man.

 - In your home movies, you might glimpse a baby crawling for the first time if it weren’t for the pack of dogs trying to herd her.

 You know you are a groomer when you finish brushing a dog with a greyhound comb and then start to brush your hair.
 Submitted by Rebecca Melvin – Ft.
 Madison, IA

 From Samantha Newell

 - You wear a padded bra for protection from hair, scratches, bites, etc., not for looks.

-- You’re more concerned how your dog’s outfit looks when you bring him/her to work than your own.
+- You’re more concerned about how your dog’s outfit looks when you bring him/her to work than your own.

 - You always tell comparative stories about your dog when your friends are telling stories about their kids.

-- A co-worker thinks they see smoke, then they realize it’s just dog hair billowing off you as you walk by.
+- A co-worker thinks they see smoke, and then they realize it’s just dog hair billowing off you as you walk by.
 (True story)

-- You get excited when there’s a sale on cheap fabric with paw prints, because you can make it into bandannas.
+- You get excited when there’s a sale on cheap fabric with paw prints because you can make it into bandannas.

 - You don’t think twice about biting a dirty dog to let it know who’s boss.

-- You encounter a growling dog on the street and consider it good experience for work to see if you can calm it.
+- You encounter a growling dog on the street and consider it a good experience for work to see if you can calm it.

-- You tend to look like a cheap Vegas showgirl, because you have your hair held back out of your face with various doggie ribbons, feathers, clips, & bows.
+- You tend to look like a cheap Vegas showgirl because you have your hair held back out of your face with various doggie ribbons, feathers, clips, & bows.

-- You use super-glue instead of band-aids, because band-aids just get wet & fall off.
+- You use super-glue instead of band-aids because band-aids just get wet & fall off.

 - You advise friends on what breeds to/not to consider buying based on how each breed tends to behave while being groomed.